USEPA/WNTR/documentation/installation.rst

 	.. note:: A WNTR installation using pip will not include the examples folder, which is referenced throughout this manual.

-	Users can also download a zip file that includes source files and the examples folder from the USEPA GitHub organization.
+	Users can also download a zip file that includes source files and the examples folder from the US EPA GitHub organization.
-	To download the master (development) branch, go to https://github.com/USEPA/WNTR, select the "Clone or download" button and then select "Download ZIP".
+	To download the master (development) branch, go to https://github.com/USEPA/WNTR, select the "Clone or download" button and then select "Download ZIP."
 	This downloads a zip file called WNTR-master.zip.
 	To download a specific release, go to https://github.com/USEPA/WNTR/releases and select a zip file.
-	The software can then be installed by running a python script, called setup.py, that is included in the zip file.
+	The software can then be installed by running a Python script, called setup.py, that is included in the zip file.

 	To build WNTR from the source files in the zip file, open a command prompt and run::